flatironinstitute/CaImAn/README.md

 A Computational toolbox for large scale **Ca**lcium **Im**aging data **An**alysis and behavioral analysis.

 Recent advances in calcium imaging acquisition techniques are creating datasets of the order of Terabytes/week.
 Memory and computationally efficient algorithms are required to analyze in reasonable amount of time terabytes of data.
-This projects implements a set of essential methods required in the calcium imaging movies analysis pipeline.
+This project implements a set of essential methods required in the calcium imaging movies analysis pipeline.
 Fast and scalable algorithms are implemented for motion correction, movie manipulation, and source and spike extraction.
-CaImAn also contains some routine to the analyisis of behavior from video cameras.
-In summary, CaImAn provides a general purpose tool to handle large movies, with special emphasis tools for two-photon and one-photon calcium imaging and behavioral datasets.
+CaImAn also contains some routines for the analyisis of behavior from video cameras.
+In summary, CaImAn provides a general purpose tool to handle large movies, with special emphasis on tools for two-photon and one-photon calcium imaging and behavioral datasets.

 ## Features